twoojoo/kafka-tui/README.md

-# Kafka TUI

-A TUI for Apche Kafka, written in Go.
+# KTUI - A TUI for Apche Kafka, written in Go.